What to Wear for Newborn Photos

 a baby boy wearing blue pants laying on his back in his crib and stretching his arms as he looks back toward the window light with catch lights in his eyes during a newborn photos session

-Baby Jack
+Baby Brynna:

-Baby Alaina
+Baby Justin

 How Many Outfits Should I Choose for My Baby’s Newborn Photoshoot?